In this article you will learn:

-This article summarizes research that is expanded upon in detail in my landmark personal growth book, Dance Your Way Through Life.
+This article summarizes research that is expanded upon in great detail in my book, Dance Your Way Through Life.
 It is available on my books page.
 Grab a copy if you want the full and nerdy version.

 When it comes to NAD, one word you will also hear being thrown around are sirtuins.
 The sirtuins are a family of genes that have been implicated in the aging process by many researchers, including the famous aging scientist Dr. David Sinclair.
 They control inflammation, telomere length, DNA repair, energy production and many other important processes in your body.
 Resveratrol, the common antioxidant supplement that many know about, acts on the sirtuins and facilitates the production of an important molecule called NAD or nicotinamide adenine dinucleotide.

 This molecule is found in all cells and is essential to living.
 It is important for DNA repair, metabolism and energy production, and several other key processes.
 As we age, NAD levels decline and it is theorized that introducing NAD-supporting supplements into the body can rejuvenate aging tissues, restore youth, energy and our most valuable asset: time.